se-for-sci/se-for-sci.github.io/content/week3/introoo.md

 describes all of them.

 Other languages have equivalents.
 C++ uses `operator +` as the function name, for example.
-Matlab uses normal names like `plus` (AFAICK, it's the only one not to call this `add`) Ruby allows almost anything as a function name, so it uses the operator by itself as the function name.
-JavaScript is the only one with no operator overloading at all (and ironically, the defaults are horrible, with "1"

-- 2 producing 3).
+Matlab uses normal names like `plus` (AFAIK, it's the only one not to call this `add`) Ruby allows almost anything as a function name, so it uses the operator by itself as the function name.
+JavaScript is the only one with no operator overloading at all (and ironically, the defaults are horrible, with `"1" - 2` producing 3).
 It still has some special named methods, though.

 ## Dataclasses